I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

 ...to "Super Seven"..

-After 008, I moved on to a pair of films also by Umberto Lenzi, featuring "Agent Super Seven" (ha!).
+After 008, I moved on to a pair of films also directed by Umberto Lenzi, featuring "Agent Super Seven" (ha!).
 Unlike 008, which at least tried to switch things up by giving us a female heroine, Super Seven Calling Cairo (1965) and its follow up The Spy Who Loved Flowers (1966) simply copied the Bond formula to a tee, right down to their poster designs and the casting of American actor Roger Browne - a square jawed, tuxedo clad Sean Connery lookalike - as super spy Martin Stevens.
 In Calling Cairo, Stevens is dispatched to recover a lost radioactive element and in Spy Who Loved Flowers he treks across the European continent on a mission to eliminate three enemy agents.
 In both cases, he gets into his share of fist fights, gun battles and car chases and (naturally) romances a couple of hot Euro babes along the way.
 Nice work if you can get it!
 Out of the two Super Seven films, I preferred The Spy Who Loved Flowers, which was less talky and had more action.

 Seeing Double 007's!